 Webcasts predominantly utilize a one-to-many broadcasting model.
 Though equally as interactive as webinars, webcasts offer a bit more control.
 Their strength lies in transmitting information to boundless audiences with a structured format and limited interruptions.
 Webcasts are unparalleled when the mission is to ensure widespread information dissemination without necessitating real-time feedback.

 Webinars, conversely, are generally geared toward smaller audiences and are inherently more casual and interactive, allowing for real-time discussions and Q&As.
-But while webinars engage in a more informal way, webcasts captivate with scale and a polished, professional feel.
+When considering the dynamics of webinar vs. webcast, webinars engage in a more informal way, while webcasts captivate with scale and a polished, professional feel.